razorpay/blade/packages/blade/src/components/Alert/_decisions/decisions.md

 **Q5.** How would `Link` look in high contrast alerts?
 The existing ones in blue will not look quite good.

 **A5.** To be taken up separately as an enhancement.

+**Q6.** Should `isFullWidth`, `isBorderless` be decoupled or not?
+Should borderless be a variant instead?

+**A6.** We would need both `isFullWidth` and `isBorderless` to exist, because there are usecases of alerts to span the full width of the container (which might be more than the default max-width of 584px).
+However, since `isBorderless` alert is only supposed to be used in full bleed layouts, it would automatically set `isFullWidth` to `true`.
+Also, since we can't think of future variants right now I'm leaning towards not making borderless as sole variant.
+Another alternative is to instead have a `variant` prop that can be `default` | `fullwidth` | `fullwidth-borderless` but so far we haven’t used variant in this sense.

 ## Alternatives